-A reading is a great means to attract new readers.
-Often times, unless you’ve got some great connections already in place, you’ll be participating in a reading with a few other authors.
+An author reading is a great means to attract new readers.
+Oftentimes, unless you’ve got some great connections already in place, you’ll be participating in a reading with a few other authors.
 While it might seem like sharing the limelight is bad, you do get the benefit of their audience in the crowd.
 Particularly if your book shares some common themes or genre with your fellow readers, you’ll be presenting your work before a group you know is interested in reading, and only needs to be prompted to consider your book.

-Of course, often times events will be a combination of both reading and signing.
+Of course, events will be a combination of both reading and signing.
 This too is a beneficial thing, as you can combine the advertising power of reading an excerpt with the sales push a signed copy promotes.
 For that reason, I like to advise preparing as if all events will be both a reading and a signing, and bringing the necessary materials for each.
-Your goal is always to be growing your readership, promoting your author brand, and drawing in new readers.
+Your goal is always to be growing your readership, promote your author brand, and draw in new readers.

 One additional event that doesn’t cleanly fit into either category is the convention or trade show.
 This kind of event is similar to both a signing and a reading, in that you’ll be there promoting your book (and selling copies if the event permits doing so), but you’ll also be speaking with readers

-With that in mind, let’s review the three keys to successfully prepare for author events.
+With that in mind, let’s review the three keys to successfully preparing for author events.

 1. Stock up on Books